ClickHouse/clickhouse-docs/docs/en/guides/developer/cascading-materialized-views.md

 ) ENGINE = AggregatingMergeTree ORDER BY (on_date, domain_name)
 ```

 Create two materialized views pointing to the same `Target` table.
-Note that you don't need to explicitly include the missing columns.
+You don't need to explicitly include the missing columns:

 ```sql
 CREATE MATERIALIZED VIEW analytics.daily_impressions_mv TO analytics.daily_overview